 Edward seems to have been benevolent towards his stepmother, bearing her no ill will following her attempts to claim the throne for her own son.
 He allowed Ælfryth to claim her part of his father’s dower and thus confirmed her jurisdiction over the whole of Dorset.
 She and Æthelred settled at Corfe, a castle and large estate in the Purbeck Hills.

-Ælfryth, however, seems to have been less forgiven and wasn’t willing to settle for her son being Edward’s heir.
-When the opportunity presented itself, she jumped at it, with few qualms.
+Ælfryth, however, may have been less forgiving and unwilling to settle for her son being Edward’s heir.
+When the opportunity presented itself, she is said to have jumped at it, with few qualms.

 In March 978 Edward had decided to visit his half-brother at Corfe; arriving on the evening of 18th March, with only a small band of men accompanying him.
 According to the chronicles, he was met at the gates of Corfe Castle by Ælfryth’s retainers; he had probably sent ahead to warn of his arrival and would have expected a welcome, someone to take his horse and lead him into the castle.
 Sources vary, some suggesting that he was presented with a cup; so he could quench his thirst after a long ride.